emissions-api/emissions-api.github.com/data.md

 ![polar night](/assets/img/world_201902_01-02.gif)

-For analyses of air quality data this means that you can only see temporal patterns that manifest themselves at scales bigger than one day.
+For analyses of air quality data this means that you can only see temporal patterns that manifest themselves at scales longer than one day.
 You could not demonstrate the effects a rush hour has on nitrogen dioxide emissions, for example, because you would never have data during that time of the day.
 However, you might have a better chance at detecting seasonal variations, like carbon monoxide emissions due to heating in winter.